 With Bitcoin, you can send and receive money often within minutes.
-This can fluctuate based on the status of the network and miners but is likely only to keep improving as Bitcoin becomes more scalable.
+This can fluctuate based on the status of the network and miners, but it’s likely only to keep improving as Bitcoin becomes more scalable.

-Bitcoin payments are anonymous.
 People can’t see how much money is held, how much is spent, and who it was sent to, on a personal level.
-This information can only be seed based on the Bitcoin Wallet address (which is anonymous).
+This information can only be seen based on the Bitcoin Wallet address (which is pseudo-anonymous).
 Financial institutions have all this information, and they store your entire transaction history.

 6. The Ledger is Public

-While Bitcoin payments are anonymous, they are also transparent.
-When you make a payment to someone through Bitcoin, the transaction is updated in all the copies of the ledger.
-This means that the entire user base of Bitcoin knows that the address you used, sent or received a particular quantity of bitcoins to or from another address.
+While Bitcoin payments are pseudo-anonymous, they are also transparent.
+When a user makes a payment to someone through Bitcoin, the transaction is updated in all the copies of the ledger.
+This means that the entire user base of Bitcoin knows the address you used, sent, or received a particular quantity of Bitcoins to or from another address.